mvisonneau/gitlab-ci-pipelines-exporter/README.md

 ```

 A complete example is available here: [examples/webhooks](examples/webhooks/README.md).
 You can also refer to the [configuration syntax](docs/configuration_syntax.md) for me information.

-### How it works

-- Pulling of all of the GitLab resources (projects, refs, pipelines, jobs, etc..) is spread evenly across all the running instances
-- Rate limit is global across the workers. eg: 3 workers at a 10 rps limit will result in a ~3.3rps limit/worker
-- Exported metrics are fetched from the shared storage layer on each call to ensure data integrity/consistency of the requests across the instances

 ## Usage